prescottbreeden/coc-lua-nvim/README.md

 Non-CoC neovim IDE.
 General set and remaps are in `lua/pb1337` and modifications or additional mappings for plugins in `after/plugin`.

-Use `<leader>c` to open up the cheat sheet for list of current mappings.
+Use `<leader>?` to open up the cheat sheet for list of current mappings.

 ```
   packer.nvim - Total plugins: 25
  ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━
+ • ChatGPT.nvim
  • coc.nvim
  • friendly-snippets
  • harpoon
  • jellybeans
  • nerdtree
  • nerdtree-git-plugin
+ • nui.nvim
  • nvim-treesitter
  • nvim-web-devicons
  • packer.nvim